Veo and Wearth are now Ziracle. Same mission, better platform. See what's new

 The leather debate tends to grab the attention, but wool sits in a strikingly similar spot.
 Cattle have to be killed for leather.
 Sheep don’t have to be killed for wool.
 That single difference is often where the conversation stops, and the assumption is that wool must therefore be the kinder, more sustainable option.

 The reality is more complicated.
-Wool accounts for around 1% of global fibre output, according to the International Wool Textile Organisation, but that small share still runs through the lives of over a billion sheep and a production system that carries serious welfare and climate costs.
+Wool accounts for around 1% of global fibre output, according to the International Wool Textile Organisation’s 2024 Market Information Report, but that small share still runs through the lives of over a billion sheep and a production system that carries serious welfare and climate costs.
 That’s a lot of animals, a lot of land, and a lot of methane.

 So can wool be part of a sustainable wardrobe, or is it time to retire it?
 Here’s what the industry actually looks like, why it’s a harder conversation than it first appears, and what the alternatives can realistically do.